 What Are the Legal Requirements for Workday Breaks in Pennsylvania?

 Whether an employer permits its employees to have meal breaks and rest breaks is largely within the employer’s discretion.
 While some states, like California and New York, have strict requirements for employers to provide meal and rest breaks, Pennsylvania is not one of them.
+Learn more about PA break laws below.

-Are Breaks Required In Pennsylvania?
+Are Breaks Required in Pennsylvania?

 Under Pennsylvania law, there is no requirement for an employer to provide a meal or rest break to its adult employees.
 Pennsylvania’s only requirement for a rest break applies to minor employees between ages 14 through 17.